srsanchezsol/Solda/README.md

 Across the digital realm stand the Trees of Liquidity, each representing a blockchain ecosystem.

-A dark force known as Binandorf – The Devourer of Chains has begun draining their liquidity, corrupting the guardians that once protected them.
+A dark force known as Binandorf – The Devourer of Liquidity has begun draining their liquidity, corrupting the guardians that once protected them.

 Only the Seeker can restore the balance.